nextstrain/docs.nextstrain.org/src/install.rst

          curl -fsSL --proto '=https' https://nextstrain.org/cli/installer/linux | bash

-      You can launch a terminal by clicking the "Show applications" icon in the Dock, typing ``terminal`` in the search field, and clicking Terminal.
+      You can launch a terminal by clicking the "Show applications" icon in the Dock, typing ``terminal`` in the search field, and clicking :guilabel:`Terminal`.

 Make sure to follow the installer's final instructions to setup your shell config.